-When calling prospects, many originators stick to the traditional “time of day” approach – calling at certain “optimal times” when they think borrowers are more likely to pick up the phone.
-But a new study suggests that what time you call is less important than how quickly you follow up.
+When calling prospects, many originators stick to a traditional “time of day” approach – calling at certain “optimal times” when they think borrowers are more likely to answer.
+But is that really the best strategy?

 The study, conducted by Velocify, found that “optimal times” calling resulted in only “miniscule improvements” in contact and conversion rates compated to following up quickly with new leads, then following up at strategic intervals.